jwbuurlage/Bulk/docs/pages/introduction.md

 Introduction
 ============

 Bulk is a library for writing parallel and distributed software.
-It consists of three layers:

-* **Bulk Quark** is the lowest layer, and consists of low-level communication such as send and receive calls.
-* **Bulk Atom** is the first level of abstraction, and is a higher level layer where objects such as coarrays are defined.
-* **Bulk Molecule** is the final layer of abstraction, and supports operations commonly seen in application written in e.g. Hadoop or Spark, such as `map` or `reduce` operations.

 Philosophy
 ----------